The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: Time your visit to catch the puja ceremony, which happens three times a day.
 Watching the rituals around the sacred relic is nothing short of magical—it’s like stepping into a living tradition that’s been carried on for centuries.

 If there’s one festival that puts Sri Lanka on the cultural map, it’s the Kandy Esala Perahera—an absolute showstopper that takes place in July and August every year.
 This festival is undoubtedly one of the unique things to do in Sri Lanka.
+It’s a time when the streets are alive with the rhythmic beat of Kandyan drummers, the swirl of traditional dancers, and majestic elephants dressed to impress, all in honor of the Sacred Tooth Relic and Sri Lanka’s guardian deities.

 Also, watch out for the spectacular fireball spin display.
 You can't say you've seen the festival until you've seen this: